sarasimandlova/Canis_lupus_DT/README.md

 This _.csv_ file contains information about the full dataset (165 samples).
 ### _imput_mvc.csv_
 This _.csv_ file contains information about the input file to the minimum vertex cover algorithm.

+## Relatedness
+This directory contains results, used scripts and commands from the anylitic part where wolf relatedness was tested.